-Always set the parking brake, shut off power unit engine, remove the ignition key, and ensure all moving parts have come to a complete stop before inspecting components or attempting any
+Always set the parking brake, shut off power unit engine, remove the ignition key, and ensure all moving parts have come to a complete stop before inspecting components or attempting any repair or adjustment.

 - 1. Park the tractor on a level surface. - 2.
 Engage the parking brake and shut off the engine. - 3.
 Remove the key from the ignition switch.